YosysHQ/picorv32/README.md

 | `make -j$(nproc) build-riscv32im-tools`  | `/opt/riscv32im/`  | `RV32IM`  |
 | `make -j$(nproc) build-riscv32imc-tools` | `/opt/riscv32imc/` | `RV32IMC` |

+Or simply run `make -j$(nproc) build-tools` to build and install all four tool chains.

 By default calling any of those make targets will (re-)download the toolchain sources.
 Run `make download-tools` to download the sources to `/var/cache/distfiles/` once in advance.